MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ## Overview

-Lists allow you to upload and access organized data in Dynamics 365 Fraud Protection.
-You can reference any list in a [rule](rules.md) to help execute your business logic and fraud strategy.
+Lists help you to manage information that you use to fight fraud and enforce business policies.
+For example, you could create a list to keep track of payment instruments you consider to be risky, or user emails you consider to be safe.
+You can upload this list as a CSV file, and reference it in a [rule](rules.md) to help automate decisions.

 The **Lists** page has two tabs separating the two types of lists you can create: **Custom lists** and **Support lists**.